Judas Jump

 4.)
 Mississippi Turnpike (Andy Bown) - 2:59 rating: ** stars

-For better or worse every early-1970s UK band seems to have felt obligated to include at least one country flavored number - Judas Jump's contribution to the genre was the bland and instantly forgettable 'Mississippi Turnpike'.
+For better or worse every early-1970s UK band seems to have felt obligated to include at least one country flavored number.
+Judas Jump's contribution to the genre was the bland and instantly forgettable 'Mississippi Turnpike'.

 5.)
 Medley: Primrose Lady / Scorch (instrumental) - (Alan Jones / Andy Bown) - 6:01 rating: ** stars / rating: **** stars

-- While it sounded like a throwaway instrumental, the Stax influenced title track was actually one of the album''s most impressive performances - Bown's Hammond B3 and Williams fuzz guitar certainly made it the funkiest number.
+Showcasing Bown's keyboards, 'Primrose Lady' was a pretty, country-rock tinged ballad.
+Nice, but not particularly memorable and the song had a weird, echo-heavy production sound - the track literally sounded like it had been recorded in a shower stall.
+While it sounded like a throwaway instrumental, the Stax influenced title track was actually one of the album's most impressive performances - Bown's Hammond B3 and Williams fuzz guitar certainly made it the funkiest number.
 Shame they didn't spend the time to flush the track out.

 For fans there was a final, non-LP single:

-- 1970's 'This Feelin' We Feel' b/w ''Hangman's Playing' (Parlophone catalog number R-5838) (UK release)
+- 1970's 'This Feelin' We Feel' b/w ''Hangman's Playing' (Capitol catalog number P-2859)

 And with that, the band called it quits.